core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Processing an Incoming Request {#incoming-requests}

-Upon receiving a request REQ, the recipient endpoint performs the actions described in the following steps.
+Upon receiving a request REQ, the recipient endpoint performs the actions described in the following steps. {{sec-incoming-req-diag}} provides an overview as a state diagram.

 1. If REQ includes proxy-related options, the endpoint moves to step 2.
 Otherwise, the endpoint moves to step 3.